blw219/terra-docs/docs/meeting/meeting.md

 **Framework design**:
 * Use template or work from scratch?
-* Better to use what is quicker so start with template
+* Better to use what is quicker so start with: template